Bayesian Nonparametric Inference for "Species-sampling" Problems: Some generalizations of SSPs

-\subsection{Some generalizations of SSPs}
+\section{Some generalizations of SSPs}

 ``Feature-sampling" problems (FSPs) generalize SSPs by allowing an individual in the population to belong to more than one species, which are referred to as features.
-To introduce FSPs, consider a population of individuals such that each individual is endowed with a finite set of features' labels belonging to a (possibly infinite) space of features.
-The classical (frequentist) nonparametric framework for FSPs assumes that $n\geq1$ observable samples from the population are modeled as a random sample $(Y_{1},\ldots,Y_{n})$, where $Y_{i}=(Y_{i,j})_{j\geq1}$ is a sequence of independent Bernoulli random variables with unknown feature probabilities $(p_{j})_{j\geq1}$, such that $Y_{r}$ is independent of $Y_{s}$ for any $r\neq s$.
+To introduce the class of FSPs, we consider a population of individuals such that each individual is endowed with a finite set of features' labels belonging to a (possibly infinite) space of features.
+The ``classical framework" for FSPs assumes that $n\geq1$ observed samples from the population are modeled as a random sample $(Y_{1},\ldots,Y_{n})$, where $Y_{i}=(Y_{i,j})_{j\geq1}$ is a sequence of independent Bernoulli r.v.s with unknown feature probabilities $(p_{j})_{j\geq1}$, such that $Y_{r}$ is independent of $Y_{s}$ for any $r\neq s$.
 In principle, each of SSPs discussed in this paper admits a corresponding feature sampling counterpart.
 Within the broad class of FSPs, in recent years there has been a growing interest, especially biological sciences, in the estimation of

 namely the number of hitherto unseen features that would be observed if $m$ additional samples $(Y_{n+1},\ldots,Y_{n+m})$ were collected from the same $(p_{j})_{j\geq1}$.
 We refer to \citet{Ion(09)}, \citet{Gra(14)}, \citet{Zou(16)}, \citet{Orl(17)} \citet{Cha(19)} for parametric and nonparametric approaches to estimate \eqref{uns_fea}.
 The FSP \eqref{uns_fea} provides the natural feature sampling counterpart of the problem of the unseen-species problem; we refer to \cite{Fad(21)} for classical (frequentist) nonparametric inference of a feature sampling counterpart of the problem of estimating the missing mass.
-Recently \citet{Mas(20)} and \citet{Mas(20a)} proposed a BNP approache to estimate \eqref{uns_fea}, which rely on placing suitable prior distributions on the underlying probabilities $(p_{j})_{j\geq1}$.
-Despite these recent works, BNP inference for FSPs remains still a mostly unexplored field for both methods and applications.
+Recently \citet{Mas(20)} and \citet{Mas(20a)} proposed a BNP approach to estimate \eqref{uns_fea}, which rely on placing suitable prior distributions on the underlying probabilities $(p_{j})_{j\geq1}$.
+See \citet{BerF(23)} for a more general setting.
+Despite these works, BNP inference for FSPs remains still a mostly unexplored field for both methods and applications.
+See, e.g., \citet{Ber(23)} and \citet{Mas(23)}.